Samrath49/AI_ML_DL/README.md

 ### About

-Easy and well explained consepts of AI/Ml
+Easy and well explained concepts of AI/Ml